 where rev rearranges the vector of median profits sorted from smallest to largest.
 Of course, we can replace the median function with mean or whatever is appropriate in the call to tapply.
 In our situation, mean is not a good choice, because the distributions of profits or sales are naturally skewed.
-Simple graphical tools for the inspection of distributions are introduced in the next section.
+Simple graphical tools for the inspection of the empirical distributions are introduced later on and in Chapter 2.